Pomax/react-formbuilder/README.md

 Each field is built off of the supplied information, with additional functionality based on supplying optional definition properties.

-Note that the `type` property can take a React component as value, in which case an instance of that component will be created.
-In this case, it is assumed the component has an "onChange" property, in line with React's way of handling change events for HTML form elements.

 Validator objects look like this:

 ```